oleksandr-bilyk/Blog/SecretArch/Readme.md

 ![Concept](./GeneralConcept.png)

 ## Cron
 Chron provides deferred operations.
-Analog or Azure ServiceBuss deferred message but doesn't not depend on Azure.
+Analog or Azure ServiceBuss deferred message but build using CosmosDB change feed.
 It can be implemented as No-SQL change feed.
 Chron is internal mechanism that is not visible for client but is used by Allocation, Arch and deallocation services.

 - Consumer - procedure that requests some task to be scheduled